Ekkehard-Schulze/precision-temperature-logger/README.md

 * TSL2561 (illuminance)

-   This firmware is complex and requires selecting sensors by uncommenting define statements in the C-code.
+&emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting define statements in the C-code.